mauretto78/locker-manager/README.md

 This library uses [Slugify](https://github.com/cocur/slugify) to save lock keys.

 Once a key is saved, this will be unique.
+An `ExistingKeyException` will be thrown if you try to save a lock with the same key.

 Please consider this example:

 ```php
 // ..